DiPinto Belvedere Deluxe with retro good looks to keep your inner Rockabilly Rebel happy!

 /

 I have bass version of Kadett - made in '67.
 Honestly, as far as bass goes, the body is horrible.
-Neck dives like mad, body is too small, that body 'horn' goes right under your right hand and it hurts :-P
+Neck dives like mad, body is too small, that body 'horn' goes right under your right hand and it hurts :-PSo, it seems that sometimes these vintage quirkily-designed guitars come at a price other than the purely financial; that is to say that if you want to play one you have to compromise and/or upgrade components to make them practical usable instruments.

 The neck is pencil-like, strings are floppy, due to short-scale, but overall its nice little funky bass nonetheless :) I did change the bridge, coz original was broken and the tuners (put in some small schaller ones, just like the guitar-ones, but for bass).
 Here's the pic [see above], bad one, I used phone.